Elytra15/Bingo/README.md

 A simple bingo website with great functionality

-Elytra15 Bingo website is a 300 row long html code made to be able to anter text in 25 tetxfield then change to "Mark" mode and mark the tiles you want.
+Elytra15 Bingo website is a 300-row long html code made to be able to enter text in 25 text fields then change to "Mark" mode and mark the tiles you want.
 For example i use the website for "Apple Bingo".
-Before a Apple event i enter what i think will be relesed and then during the event i mark what i got right.
+Before a Apple event i enter what i think will be released and then during the event i mark what i got right.
 The text is saved even if you close the page or refresh.
-To test the website visit https://bingo.elytra15.com
+To test the website visit https://bingo.elytra15.com .

 The code is free to use or modify, you can use it on your own website or for private use.
 The only thing i request is that you keep the "Github" button so other people can download and use the code.